GlenKPeterson/Paguro/README.md

  safe if the producer and the values it produces are free from outside influences.

 #To Do
+ - Pick a better name for this project!
- - Add PersistentHashMap and PersistentHashSet implementations from Clojure
+ - Add PersistentHashMap and PersistentHashSet implementations from Clojure.
+OTOH, I'd like to see how long I can live without hashCode() or equals().
- - Change the two "Un" methods in Realizable to "Im" methods, using these collections.
+ - Change the two "Un" methods in Realizable to "Im" methods, using these collections (see note on previous item).
  - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.
- - Pick a better name for this project!

 #Out of Scope